+Training a puppy involves patience, consistency, and positive reinforcement.
+Here are some tips to help you train your puppy effectively from house training to basic commands.
 All dog trainers are well-aware of the importance of consistency.
 Perhaps one of the most difficult challenges when it comes to training a family dog is ensuring the kids don’t accidentally derail your teachings — after all, their focus is more about playing with the dog than teaching him.
 One of the best ways to avoid this issue is to get the children actively involved in the puppy dog training.
 Not sure how?
-Here are a few ideas to get you started on dog training for kids.
+I have included a few ideas to get you started on dog training for kids.

 Start with basic etiquette